brichar01/theyarebillionshotkeys/README.md

 ### Usage:
-Download autohotkey from https://autohotkey.com/ Download this script and run it.
+Download autohotkey from https://autohotkey.com/ Download this script and run it before loading they are billions

 ### To do:
 - Camera locations (simulate clicking on the minimap and allow user to choose)